 If you can put yourself in a situation where you have some extra cash flow, and you’re not ‘‘house-poor,’’ you will likely be able to pay off your mortgage sooner than expected.

 Making an additional payment every month can help you pay off your mortgage sooner, too.
 As long as you’re not penalized for making those additional payments, you will pay off your loan more quickly.

 Telling your lender to put the extra payments towards the principal is key because you won’t be helping yourself with reducing the interest.
 If you can make additional payments at the beginning of your mortgage, when the majority of your payments go towards interest, you will help yourself out immensely.
 Choosing a bi-weekly payment schedule will help you as well, as you’ll be making an extra payment every year.

 If you are in the middle of a 25 or 30-year mortgage, you may be able to refinance your mortgage into a 15-year loan.
 As long as you won’t be putting yourself into a difficult financial position, this option may help you reduce the amount of interest you pay and help you pay off your mortgage sooner.

 Any time you can reduce your loan’s total length, you will be saving money on interest.
-If you can afford to, even if you have a 15-year mortgage, you can reduce that loan to 10 years.
+If you can afford to, even if you have a 15-year mortgage, you can transition to a 10-year fixed refinance rate.
 If you can refinance to get a lower interest rate, you may be able to reduce your loan length.

 Round up the dollar amount you pay.